Idea

 Copyright Issues/Expense Issues

 Another downside to consider is the potential for copyright issues.
-Music and sound effects must be used in accordance with copyright law to avoid potential legal issues.
-If the audio is not properly credited or is used without permission, it can lead to a potential lawsuit.
+Music and sound effects must be used following copyright law to avoid potential legal problems.
+If the audio is not credited correctly or used without permission, it can lead to a lawsuit.

 Alternatives to Background Audio for eLearning or Training Videos